 Once cooked, mix in the pasta and 100ml of pasta water.

-Transfer the mixture into an ovenproof dish.
+Transfer the mixture to an ovenproof dish.
 Tear the mozzarella ball into pieces and scatter it across the top.
-Finally, spread the remaining spring onions on top.
-Bake for 20 minutes until mozzarella melts and starts to brown slightly.
-Serve with your favourite green salad.
+Finally, scatter the remaining spring onions on top.
+Bake the tuna pesto pasta for 20 minutes until mozzarella melts and starts to brown slightly!

 If you like making pasta dishes for weekday dinners, you may be tempted by our other simple but delicious recipes.
 Looking for something rich and meaty?
 Try our Pasta Al Forno!

 - Tagliatelle Pasta with Feta, Broccoli & Fried Lemon